cybermaggedon/ixbrl-reporter/README.md

 creating the reports.
 This is useful in the workflow of constructing report configuration.

+## Motivation

+The overheads in configuring report and iXBRL output with `gnucash-ixbrl` is not small, but that's an up-front cost.

+The motivation is that once set up, it is trivial to generate reports, and not difficult to generate them dynamically.
+Automating business report for low on-going costs, and real-time delivery of information is the motivation here.

+## Warranty

 This code comes with no warranty whatsoever.
 See the [LICENSE](LICENCE) file for details.
 Further, I am not an accountant.
 It is possible that this code could be useful to you in meeting regulatory reporting requirements for your